Predictions for photon-jet correlations at forward rapidities in heavy-ion collisions

 It is then possible to create a Monte Carlo algorithm that generates jets from initial partons, where the fragmentation functions obey Eqs.~(\ref{eq:DGLAPq}) and~(\ref{eq:DGLAPG}), as was done in many earlier works~\cite{Zapp:2009ud,Zapp:2013vla,Sjostrand:2006za}.
+Here, we present a Monte Carlo algorithm where the individual steps of selecting momentum fractions and parton virtualities agree with other algorithm, e.g.~\cite{Zapp:2008gi}, while constraints in phase space, such as those for the case of VLEs given in Subsection~\ref{sec:vle}, differ (also, a fixed QCD coupling constant is used in our approach).
 The jet particles are specified by their type (i.e.\ whether they are quarks or gluons) and their four-momenta.
 The algorithm starts from a given initial jet parton.
 Then, for any jet parton $A$, it is determined whether a splitting occurs, and in such a case the splitting products $B$ and $C$ are obtained.
 This process is repeated for the splitting products $B$ and $C$, and for their possible products, etc., resulting in a parton cascade.
 Once no splitting occurs for any of the considered particles, the algorithm automatically stops.
 Then, it is still possible for particles to undergo the BDIM evolution inside the medium -- this is discussed later on.
 The following few steps give the part of the algorithm that generates the splitting products $B$ and $C$ from the parton $A$ which is presumed to split:

 \begin{enumerate} \item It is determined, whether the splitting produces a quark--antiquark pair.
 If the parton $A$ is a quark, it decays into a quark and a gluon, otherwise a random number $R_t\in[0,1]$ is selected and compared to the ratio